AndreVallestero/conlang0/README.md

 ## Grammar
 Head initial
-Particles have end consonant
+Particles never have an end consonant
-Verbs always end with a consonant
+Verbs always have an end consonant

 C-V-C = Standard syllable syntax (512) *vasli*